 For complete list of which courses fit in which region, see Distribution List maintained by the Department.

-Students may enroll in an independent study tutorial in History (HIST 301 or 302) under the supervision of a faculty member who has some expertise in the area in which the student wants to concentrate.
+Students may enroll in an independent study tutorial in History (HIST 4949) under the supervision of a faculty member who has some expertise in the area in which the student wants to concentrate.

 All applications for independent study and internships must have the approval of the Director of Undergraduate Studies.
 It is advisable that students consult with the Director early when planning for one of these options.